Arpita-deb/Water-Salinity-Tableau-Dashboard/README.md

-# Hamlet Level Tube well and river salinity in Indian Sundarban 2019 Tableau Dashboard
+# Navigating the Saline Waters: Sundarbans 2019

 # Introduction:

 This interactive dashboard is designed to analyze the salinity levels of tube wells and rivers within the North 24 Parganas and South 24 Parganas districts, collectively known as the Sundarban Region of the Indian Subcontinent.

-The initiative aligns with the global observance of World Water Day on March 22nd, aiming to highlight and educate about the adverse effects of human-induced water pollution.
+It serves as a crucial tool for stakeholders—including environmental agencies, policy makers, local communities, and non-governmental organizations—focusing on the Sundarban Region of the Indian Subcontinent.
+By providing detailed analyses of salinity levels in tube wells and rivers, the dashboard supports World Water Day on March 22nd, emphasizing the urgency of addressing water pollution.

-Incorporating recent field data, it's evident that water becomes non-potable when salinity surpasses **1 part per thousand (ppt)**, and unsuitable for dry season paddy irrigation beyond **2 ppt**.
-Alarmingly, in the Sundarban Reclaimed Area, tube-well water salinity has been recorded above 1 ppt in 17 out of 50 surveyed hamlets across Gosaba, Hingalganj, and Patharpratima blocks.
-Furthermore, salinity levels in the Bidya, Matla, Hooghly, and Raimangal Rivers have been measured at a staggering **13-27 ppt**, underscoring the urgency for action and awareness.
+It aims to foster awareness among these key groups about the escalating challenges of water contamination and climate change.
+The insights gleaned from this dashboard can guide effective decision-making, promote sustainable water management practices, and catalyze initiatives to mitigate the impact of human activities on vital water resources.

 ## Salinity:

 The salinity of water is a crucial factor in estuarine ecosystems.
 It refers to the amount of dissolved salts in water.

 ![Graphic breakdown of water salinity, defining freshwater, brackish water, saltwater, and brine water](https://upload.wikimedia.org/wikipedia/commons/thumb/9/98/Water_salinity_diagram.png/800px-Water_salinity_diagram.png)

+## Importance of Salinity:

+Salinity levels in estuaries are crucial for various reasons:
+* They determine the types of species that can live in these waters.
+Different species have different salinity tolerances.
+* Salinity affects water density, which influences water circulation and the mixing of nutrients.
+* It plays a role in the estuary's chemical processes, affecting oxygen levels and the health of the ecosystem.

 ## Measurement: